 What we don’t: Feels a bit slow and heavy on the trail.

 What’s not to like with the Oboz Bridger?
-On the trail, the boot feels slower and heavier than competitors like the Merrell Moab 3 Mid or Keen Targhee III Mid (the Bridger's chunky tread underfoot doesn't help).
+On the trail, the boot feels slower and heavier than competitors like the Merrell Moab 3 Mid or Keen Targhee IV Mid (the Bridger's chunky tread underfoot doesn't help).
 Further, the in-house B-Dry waterproof membrane makes the boot run warm even in moderate temperatures.
-For a cheaper option from Oboz, the Sawtooth X is another mid-height boot that has more mesh in the build, but it’s less tough and supportive at a similar weight (although you do save $25 in the process).
-For those hiking in hot and dry conditions, both the Bridger and Sawtooth are made in non-waterproof versions...
-Read in-depth review
+For a cheaper option from Oboz, the Sawtooth X is another mid-height boot that has more mesh in the build, but it’s less tough and supportive at a similar weight (although you do save $20 in the process).
+For those hiking in hot and dry conditions, both the Bridger and Sawtooth are made in non-waterproof versions as well...
+Read in-depth Bridger review (previous version)

 See the Men's Oboz Bridger Mid WP See the Women's Oboz Bridger Mid WP